Paul Ngei

 Paul Joseph Ngei was a fiery and fearless Kenyan freedom fighter, nationalist, and post-independence political leader.
 He is best remembered as one of the Kapenguria Six, the group of heroes detained by the British colonial government in 1952 for allegedly leading the Mau Mau movement.
 His charisma, resilience, and boldness made him a key figure in Kenya’s road to independence.

-Ngei became actively involved in the Kenya African Union (KAU) and used his journalism training to write and speak against colonial injustices.
-His boldness and activism caught the attention of the British authorities.
-In 1952, during the state of emergency, Ngei was arrested and tried alongside Jomo Kenyatta, Achieng’ Oneko, Fred Kubai, Bildad Kaggia, and Kung’u Karumba in what became known as the Kapenguria Trial.
-The group was accused of managing the Mau Mau uprising and sentenced to long prison terms.
+Paul Ngei played an active role in the Kenya African Union (KAU), where he used his journalism background to write and speak boldly against colonial injustices.
+His fearless activism soon drew the attention of British authorities.
+In 1952, during the state of emergency, they arrested him and charged him alongside Jomo Kenyatta, Achieng’ Oneko, Fred Kubai, Bildad Kaggia, and Kung’u Karumba in the famous Kapenguria Trial.
+The colonial government accused the group of leading the Mau Mau uprising and sentenced them to long prison terms.

 Famous Quote